aspose-cells-cloud/Aspose.Cells-Products/cells/en/go/saveas/xltx-to-sql/_index.md

 ---
-title: Save XLTX as SQL API for Go
+title: Save XLTX as SQL using Go
-description: Using Aspose.Cells Cloud SDK for Go to save XLTX format file as SQL format file.
+description: Utilizing Aspose.Cells Cloud SDK for Go to save XLTX format file as SQL format file.
-url: /go/saveas/xltx-to-sql/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Go API to save XLTX as SQL" h2="Go library to save XLTX as SQL" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Go.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save XLTX as SQL" h2="Go library for saving XLTX as SQL" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Go.
 This is a professional solution to save XLTX as SQL and other document formats online using Go." urlsection="saveas/xltx-to-sql/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a XLTX file as SQL in Go" >}}